exoplatform/exo-documentation/docs/LDAP.rst

    group type.
 Otherwise, only direct (first level) children will use this type.
    This can be leveraged by LDAP if the LDAP DN is configured in PicketLink IDM to only store a specific group type.
-This will then store the given branch in the GateIn 3.5 group tree, while all other groups will remain in the database.
+This will then store the given branch in the eXo Platform group tree, while all other groups will remain in the database.

 -  **forceMembershipOfMappedTypes**: groups stored in PicketLink IDM with a type mapped in 'groupTypeMappings' will automatically be members under the mapped parent.